• Facebook

 confidence creativity dreams failure fear goals taking action

-Emilie Wapnick (she/they) is the founder and creative director at Puttylike and The Puttyverse, where she helps multipotentialites build lives and careers around ALL their interests.
-Unable to settle on one path herself, Emilie studied music, art, film production and law, graduating from the Law Faculty at McGill University.
-She is the author of the award-winning book, How to Be Everything (HarperCollins), and her TED talk has been viewed 8 million times.
+Emilie Wapnick (they/them) is the CEO and Founder of Puttylike, The Puttyverse and Wingtip Astrology, where they help multipotentialites build lives and careers around ALL their interests.
+Unable to settle on one path themself, Emilie studied music, art, film production and law, graduating from the Law Faculty at McGill University.
+They are the author of the award-winning book, How to Be Everything (HarperCollins), and their TED talk has been viewed 8 million times.
 You can learn more about Emilie here.

 Are You a Multipotentialite?